tamu-edu-students/csce-606-autograder-frontend/team_working_agreement.md

 - Commitment: Be fully dedicated to delivering the sprint goals and supporting the team.
 - Focus: Prioritize work that delivers value and minimizes distractions.
 - Openness: Be transparent about progress, challenges, and ideas.
-- **Respect**: Value each team member’s contribution and maintain a positive work environment.
+- Respect: Value each team member’s contribution and maintain a positive work environment.

 ---